 How to Tag

-You can add any tags you feel are appropriate to a document, as long as you avoid using offensive, degrading or hurtful language about other individuals or groups of people.
-Read the Library’s comment policy here.
+You can add any tags you feel are appropriate, as long as you follow the Library’s comment policy.

 Tag, you're it!

 To add a tag, type a word or words in the Tags box.
 Separate tags with a comma or click “Add” after each tag.
 Make sure you click “Save tags” before leaving a page you have tagged.

 Here are some ways you might consider tagging: